FREE EXPEDITED SHIPPING

 The kind of cooking you do plays a crucial role in deciding the best mortar and pestle size.
 If your recipes often call for grinding spices or herbs in small quantities, a small set should suffice.
 On the other hand, if you're a fan of making large batches of guacamole, pesto, or other pastes, a larger set will serve you better.

-2) Kitchen Space
+2) Check Kitchen Space

 The size of your kitchen or storage space is also a key factor.
 A large mortar and pestle may offer more functionality, but it will also take up more counter or cupboard space.
 You need to find a balance that works for your kitchen.

-3) Physical Comfort
+3) Consider Comfort

 Which Material Should You Choose?